FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 64 bytes from 8.8.8.8: icmp_seq=0 ttl=116 time=11.877 ms

-External DNS works out of the box (resolv.conf points to the libvirt gateway’s dnsmasq).
-Jail-to-jail by name does NOT work: Bastille has no built-in service discovery.
-That’s the same gap as CNI, but here it’s the only gap.
-Everything else works without touching pf rules, without NAT configuration, without CNI plugins.
+External DNS works out of the box because resolv.conf points to the libvirt gateway’s dnsmasq.
+Jail-to-jail name resolution does not work because Bastille does not provide built-in service discovery.
+The rest of the network setup worked without manual pf rules, NAT configuration, or CNI plugins.

 VNET jails sit directly on the bridge as first-class network citizens.
 From the Linux host: